Geography of Lebanon: Climate

-The Biqa Valley and the Anti-Lebanon Mountains are shielded from the influence of the sea by the Lebanon Mountains.
+The Beqaa Valley and the Anti-Lebanon Mountains are shielded from the influence of the sea by the Lebanon Mountains.
 The result is considerably less precipitation and humidity and a wider variation in daily and yearly temperatures.
-The khamsin does not occur in the Biqa Valley, but the north winter wind is so severe that the inhabitants say it can "break nails".
-Despite the relatively low altitude of the Biqa Valley (the highest point of which, near Baalbek, is only 1100 m) more snow falls there than at comparable altitudes west of the Lebanon Mountains.
+The khamsin does not occur in the Beqaa Valley, but the north winter wind is so severe that the inhabitants say it can "break nails".
+Despite the relatively low altitude of the Beqaa Valley (the highest point of which, near Baalbek, is only 1100 m) more snow falls there than at comparable altitudes west of the Lebanon Mountains.

-Because of their altitudes, the Anti-Lebanon Mountains receive more precipitation than the Biqa Valley, despite their remoteness from maritime influences.
+Because of their altitudes, the Anti-Lebanon Mountains receive more precipitation than the Beqaa Valley, despite their remoteness from maritime influences.
 Much of this precipitation appears as snow, and the peaks of the Anti-Lebanon, like those of the Lebanon Mountains, are snow-covered for much of the year.
-Temperatures are cooler than in the Biqa Valley.
+Temperatures are cooler than in the Beqaa Valley.

-The Biqa Valley is watered by two rivers that rise in the watershed near Baalbek: the Orontes flowing north (in Arabic it is called Nahr al-Asi, "the Rebel River", because this direction is unusual), and the Litani flowing south into the hill region of the southern Biqa Valley, where it makes an abrupt turn to the west in southern Lebanon and is thereafter called the Al Qasmiyah River.
+The Beqaa Valley is watered by two rivers that rise in the watershed near Baalbek: the Orontes flowing north (in Arabic it is called Nahr al-Asi, "the Rebel River", because this direction is unusual), and the Litani flowing south into the hill region of the southern Biqa Valley, where it makes an abrupt turn to the west in southern Lebanon.
+The river’s lower course is known as Qāsimiyyah.
 The Orontes continues to flow north into Syria and eventually reaches the Mediterranean in Turkey.
 Its waters, for much of its course, flow through a channel considerably lower than the surface of the ground.
 The Nahr Barada, which waters Damascus, has as its source a spring in the Anti-Lebanon Mountains.

 Smaller springs and streams serve as tributaries to the principal rivers.
 Because the rivers and streams have such steep gradients and are so fast moving, they are erosive instead of depository in nature.
 This process is aided by the soft character of the limestone that composes much of the mountains, the steep slopes of the mountains, and the heavy rainstorms.
 The only permanent lake is Lake Qaraoun, about ten kilometers east of Jezzine.
 There is one seasonal lake, fed by springs, on the eastern slopes of the Lebanon Mountains near Yammunah, about 40 km southeast of Tripoli.

 Temperatures are rising in Lebanon as a part of global warming.
 Lebanon is considered to be part of the Fertile Crescent, yet in the meantime with the severe climate changes, it might lose fertility.